Surfboard Construction: What to Consider Before You Order

 Once I know what core density I’m going with, I typically pick the layers and weights of the fiberglass cloth I want next.

-Lighter glassing schedules produce a more flexible, livelier board that's easier to move around but dings and dents more easily.
-Heavier glassing weights produce a more durable board that holds up better over time but carries more weight and sacrifices some of that liveliness.
+Lighter glassing schedules produce a lighter weight board with more flex that will ding and dent more easily.
+Heavier glassing weights produce a more durable board that holds up better over time but carries more weight and sacrifices some flex.

-Here's how glassing schedules typically map onto different board types you see on the racks at your local surf shop:
+Here's how most manufacturers approach glassing schedules for different board types you’ll see on the racks at your local surf shop:

-• Step-ups/Hybrids: 6/4-4.
-A bit more substance for bigger, more powerful waves or extra durability.
+Step-ups/hybrids: 6/4-4.
+A bit more substance for more powerful waves or extra durability.

 I glass all my personal boards 6/4-6 regardless of shape or purpose.
 I’ve found that the durability and flex this layup provides works well for me with the resin and cloth types I typically use (epoxy + S-glass).